Top Belgian festivals 2017

 From bears and Belgian beers to witches and pig bladders, the roundup of bizarre festivals in Belgium have long been a major part of Belgian culture.
 Here are the top Belgian festivals in 2017 that attract huge crowds every year.

-Like many other European countries, Belgium is noted for its numerous Belgian festivals that take place all year round, from carnival to Belgium's music festivals, some of which are the biggest in the world.
+Like many other European countries, Belgium is noted for the numerous Belgian festivals that take place all year round, from carnival to Belgium's music festivals, some of which are the biggest in the world.
 Festivals in Belgium celebrate many important dates in the calendar, from welcoming in the New Year, through to Easter celebrations, the public holidays of Labour Day and Armistice Day in Belgium and onto the popular Christmas period when several celebrations are conducted around December.

 Aside from the widely celebrated Belgian national holidays, Belgium's festivals cover everything in the fields of arts, music, film, history – and even beer.
 History is played out during festivals in Belgium on Independence Day and in the Battle of Waterloo Re-enactment, Festival of Wallonia, Ommegang Festival and the Procession of the Holy Blood, while entertainment is the centrepiece of the Anima Festival, Zinneke Parade, Brussels Festival, the Gentse Feesten (Ghent festival) and Reiefeest.